 This is a guest post that is very close to my heart.
-Oahu is one of the most beautiful places I’ve been, and planning a trip to Hawaii was so much fun.
+Oahu is one of the most beautiful places I’ve been, and planning a trip to Hawaii with my best friend was so much fun.
 The friendly people, the beautiful water, the stunning nature, and the awesome acai bowls.
 There are so many things to make you fall in love with Hawaii, and if you’re lucky enough to be planning a trip there sometime soon, this post is for you!
 Once you’ve booked your flights, you’re ready to start planning your trip to Hawaii!

 Planning a trip to Hawaii

 When we think about this wonderful island paradise the first thing that comes to mind is; Waikiki, Pearl Harbor, luaus and beaches.
 Right?
 These are just a mere surface of what Hawaii has to offer, and that should be included in your Hawaii itinerary.
 Hawaii is a chain of islands consisting of eight main islands.
 The most populated island is Oahu.
 This is where Honolulu, Waikiki Beach and Pearl Harbor is located.

 While planning a trip to Hawaii there are a couple of things you need to consider.
 Start with these: